 Int2Int can read its training and test data from a file.
 The path to the training file must be passed in \texttt{--train\_data}.
-If a training file is used, the \texttt{--reload\_data\_size} first examples in the file will be used (all examples if \texttt{--reload\_size} is set to $-1$).
+If a training file is used, the \texttt{--reload\_size} first examples in the file will be used (all examples if \texttt{--reload\_size} is set to $-1$).
 The path to the test data should be defined in \texttt{--eval\_data}. it is possible to evaluate the model on several test sets, by adding several paths separated by a comma.
 The first file will be the validation file, the next ones the test files.
 Evaluation results will be computed on the first \texttt{--eval\_data\_size} examples of all test sets (all examples if \texttt{--eval\_data\_size} is $-1$), and the performance metrics will be prefixed by the name of the evaluation set (\texttt{valid}, \texttt{test}, \texttt{test2}, etc.).
 If no path is provided, training and/or test data will be generated on the fly.\\

-By default, all training examples are loaded in memory when Int2Int initializes.
-On machines with limited memory, this may runtime errors, or a significant slow down (due to lack of memory and caching).
+By default, all training examples are loaded in memory when Int2Int initialises.
+On machines with limited memory, this may cause runtime errors, or important slowdowns due to disk caching.
 Setting \texttt{--batch\_load true} will cause Int2Int to load the entire training file in batches of \texttt{--reload\_size} examples.
 The training examples will be used in order, until all training data is read, and a new batch is loaded.\\

 When \texttt{--batch\_load} is set to \texttt{false}, the data loader creates batches by randomly picking examples from the dataset.
 By default, examples are uniformly sampled, which means every training example has the same probability of being used.
 In~\cite{charton2024repeatedexamples}, we showed that increasing repetition on a random subset of training examples can greatly improve model performance.
 This can be enabled by setting \texttt{--two\_classes true}.
 Examples from the first \texttt{--first\_class\_size} of the training set will then be selected with probability \texttt{--first\_class\_prob}.
 These two parameters allow one to adjust the repetition levels in the two samples.